 The program also contributes to the UNFF Global Objectives on Forests (E/2006/42 E/CN.18/2006/18): Reverse the loss of forest cover worldwide through SFM, including protection, restoration, afforestation, and reforestation, and increase efforts to prevent forest degradation.

 The Program will also contribute to country specific priorities where active on the ground.
-Some potential examples are:
+These will be identified and developed as part of the discussion and analysis during PPG phase.